 5. Sometimes I leave check-in meetings with more items on my to-do list and fewer on my staff member’s!
 I want to check in, but it seems to increase my workload every time.
 What am I doing wrong?

-Drawing on a famous piece in the Harvard Business Review, we often tell managers to think of each project or task as a monkey someone is carrying around on her back.
+Drawing on a famous piece in the Harvard Business Review, we often tell managers to think of each project or task as a monkey someone is carrying around on their back.
 When you assign a project, you’re handing over the monkey.
 After that, you need to be careful not to “take the monkey back” by stepping in to do pieces of the work (or all of it!) yourself.
 So for instance, if you see that an email campaign isn’t working well, don’t take the monkey back by rewriting it.
-Instead, after you talk with your staff member about the elements that need to change, she should do the rewrite – so the monkey stays on her back and doesn’t hop back to yours.
+Instead, after you talk with your staff member about the elements that need to change, they should do the rewrite – so the monkey stays on their back and doesn’t hop back to yours.

 Check-ins are a great time to practice not taking the monkey back.
 When you’re tempted to step in and take on your staff member’s work, try phrases like these: